Improved error estimates for low-regularity integrators using space-time bounds: Introduction

 with a general nonlinearity $g \in C^2(\R,\R)$.
 Our regularity assumptions on the initial data are natural in view of the energy conservation laws.

 For the time discretization of dispersive or hyperbolic equations such as \eqref{NLS} and \eqref{NLW2}, \emph{low-regularity integrators} have recently gained a lot of attention in the literature.
-See, e.g., \cite{BrunedSchratz,CaoSchr,MaierhoferExplSym,KleinGordon,ORS,ORSBourgain,OS,RS} for some important contributions.
+See, e.g., \cite{BrunedSchratz,CaoSchr,MaierhoferExplSym,KdVLowReg,KleinGordon,KdVUnfiltered,ORS,ORSBourgain,OS,OWY,RS} for some important contributions.
 In low-regularity settings, these tailor-made integrators can outperform more classical schemes (such as splitting methods \cite{Lubich} or classical exponential integrators \cite{Gauckler,ExpInt}) thanks to an improved local error structure which requires less regularity.

 In the present paper we analyze two known schemes of this type, the first-order integrator for \eqref{NLS} from \cite{OS} and the second-order scheme for \eqref{NLW2} from \cite{KleinGordon}.
 We show that they converge with their full order in particular situations where previously only fractional convergence orders were known.
 The general outline of proof is in both cases the same.
 We first derive a suitable representation of the local error.
 This has the property that in a second step, the sum of the local error terms can be optimally estimated exploiting an equation-specific space-time inequality for the solution $u$.
 Here we only use the estimates for continuous time, since discrete-time estimates often involve a loss, see \cite{ORS,ORSBourgain,RuffSchnaubelt}.
+In the case of the wave equation we use a null form estimate, which seems to be a new tool in numerical analysis.
 The proof of the error bound is then completed in a classical way by a discrete Gronwall argument.
 Hence, our proof strategy is very flexible and could possibly be adapted to show error bounds also for other equations and integrators.
 In this work we only analyze the temporal semi-discretization, but expect that an extension to a fully discrete setting is possible.